 Early Childhood, B.S.

-The mission of the Early Childhood major at Biola University is to equip early childhood Christian educators with developmentally, spiritually, culturally, and linguistically appropriate research-based best practices, preparing them to step into professional educational roles that serve young children and their families in a variety of learning spaces including schools, children’s ministry, hospitals, orphanages, and home environments.
+The mission of the Early Childhood major at Biola University is to equip early childhood Christian educators with developmentally, spiritually, culturally, and linguistically appropriate research-based best practices, preparing them to step into professional educational roles that serve young children and their families in a variety of learning spaces including schools, children’s ministry, hospitals, and home environments.

 The Bachelor of Science degree in Early Childhood is an undergraduate major specifically designed for undergraduate students (e.g., working parents, paraprofessionals from PK school settings, early childhood educators desiring to become directors of preschools) who might normally not be able to attend class in a face-to-face environment.
-Course content is delivered in two modalities, non-traditional manner (digital, interactive online community) and hybrid (both online and traditional), maximizing flexibility and accessibility for all enrolled students.
+Course content is delivered in a non-traditional manner (digital, interactive online community), maximizing flexibility and accessibility for all enrolled students.

 The Early Childhood, B.S. degree is included in the five levels of Child Development Permits approved by the California Commission on Teaching Credentialing (CTC).
 The program is aligned with the CTC Teacher Education Standards, the National Association for the Education of Young Children (NAEYC), the California Preschool Learning Foundations, and it addresses relevant Association of Christian Schools International (ACSI) biblical integration guidelines.